cyruscsc/ai-notes/Artificial Intelligence/Knowledge/Propositional Logic/Propositional Logic.md

 ### Model

+- An assignment of truth values to all propositional variables in a given set
 - A precise representation of a possible world
 - Assignment of a truth value to every propositional symbol (a "possible world")
 - Propositions are statements about the world that can be either true or false